CCExtractor/fastfingers/CONTRIBUTING.md

 ```

 * title
     * This key determines the title of the shortcut category.
-This title is shown in the application screen.
+This title is shown on the application screen.
 * shortcuts
     * Shortcuts that belong to this category are stored in this array.